All Episodes

 But this is certainly not how you engage in war.

-If you show up, you don't cut tail and run.
+If you show up, you don't cut, tail, and run.

 That's not who we are.

-That's not what we are, and that's not who we've been.
+And that's not who we've been.

-That's to me not the question.
+That's, to me, not the question.

-Unfortunately it is with this administration, but it's the wrong question.
+Unfortunately, it is with this administration, but it's the wrong question.

 Can you actually believe that we're discussing whether or not we can win?

-I mean, who are we who are the enemy?
+I mean, who are the enemy?

 Who are we fighting?